DHS Office of Strategy, Policy, and Plans

 The Office of Strategy, Policy, and Plans is part of the United States Department of Homeland Security.
-It was created by the National Defense Authorization Act for Fiscal Year 2017, replacing the former Office of Policy, and creating a new Senate-confirmed Under Secretary of Homeland Security for Strategy, Policy, and Plans position.
+It was created by the National Defense Authorization Act for Fiscal Year 2017, replacing the former Office of Policy, and creating a new Senate-confirmed under secretary of homeland security for strategy, policy, and plans position.

+Overview

 Chad Wolf was confirmed by the Senate as the first Under Secretary on November 13, 2019.
-The current Under Secretary is Robert P. Silvers, who was confirmed by the US Senate on August 5, 2021 and sworn in on August 10th.